+Three chief ministers of BJP ruled states will visit Tripura in the next two months to strengthen party organization and unseat ruling CPI-M, a party spokesman said today.
+"This is our tactical decision to unseat the CPI-M from power which has been ruling the state for over two decades.
 "During our national executive meeting in Bhubaneswar, the party has decided to send three chief ministers - Yogi Adityanath of Uttar Pradesh, Shivraj Singh Chouhan of Madhya Pradesh and Raghuvar Das of Jharkhand to guide the state unit.